 Many people will have stocked up on staples but be finding fresh produce more difficult.
 Holbeton Village Stores already delivers milk and will be happy to deliver vegetable boxes/bags.
 Please discuss with Jack Purkis.
 830246 or holbetonvillagestores@

 To protect the shop staff it is safer to order a delivery.
 If you go into use the Post Office please follow the guidelines posted on the door about accessing the premises.

 We have been liaising with Ivybridge Food Bank about providing support for those in need.
 The Parish Council have been issued with a supply of vouchers.
 If you need to access the food bank for food parcels please contact Mark Sims 07771 818358 email: email@example.com Mark can also collect parcels for those who are shielding/isolating themselves.
 Food banks are really struggling as people prioritise themselves.
 If you are able to donate food locally it will be much appreciated.
 Financial donations can be made online to the Trussell Trust.

 Prescription Collection Service.

 Many thanks to all the people who have volunteered, it is much appreciated .
+We are in this for the long haul and you will be needed.
 Can I also thank my fellow councillors for all they are doing.

-We are keen for this information to be circulated as widely as possible so if you can pass the links on or print it off and give to neighbours that would find it useful.
+We are keen for this information to be circulated as widely as possible so if you can pass the links on or print it off and give to neighbours that would be helpful.